git-pull/tao-of-tmux/manuscript/07-pane.md

 ## Resizing panes {#resizing-panes}

-Panes can be resized within [windows](#windows).

-Another technique that resizes panes is [window layouts](#window-layouts).
-The difference is a window layout switches the proportions and order of the panes.
+Pane size can be adjusted within [windows](#windows) via [window layouts](#window-layouts) and `resize-pane`.
+Adjusting window layout switches the proportions and order of the panes.
 Resizing the panes targets a specific pane inside that window.

 Resizing a pane in a specific layout may subsequently resize that whole row.